exhu/miod/docs/source/c_oop.rst

 virtual methods of the class) and the other one for interfaces.
 So the interfaces vtable containts pointers to *thunk* proxies which convert *this* pointer and pass over to the instance's methods.

-Another approach -- an interface instance stores not only a pointer to the vtable but a *this* pointer as well.